Young woman sits at a desk while holding a pen and paper in her hands

 Keep track of your expenses

-Once you have a goal in mind, you may want to look at where you currently spend money.
-Using a method that’s easiest for you, keep a list of all of your expenses, from the large stuff like rent, down to the small expenses like the fruit smoothie you had while running errands.
-If you use your credit card for most purchases, use your statements as a resource to calculate your expenses for the past few months.
+Once you have a specific goal in mind, you may want to look at where you currently spend money.
+Using a method that’s easiest for you, keep a list of all of your expenses, from the large stuff like rent, down to each small expense, like the fruit smoothie you had while running errands.

 Compare your income to your expenses